Harmonica-Men/Astro-Quiz/README.md

 * This same 'trick' is also implied into the buttons of the options choices, here JS is handle them as an object with for example button option 'A' and  inner text empty by initialization but when DOM elements are loaded each option button retrieve the values of the current data array.

 ## Deployment
+My current Github repository is locate under https://github.com/Harmonica-Men

-There is already a life version online running on the GitHub, [Here](https://harmonica-men.github.io/Astro-Quiz/) the repo is located [here](https://github.com/Harmonica-Men/Astro-Quiz)
+The life version online is alread running, [Here](https://harmonica-men.github.io/Astro-Quiz/) the repo is located [here](https://github.com/Harmonica-Men/Astro-Quiz)

 ### For Deployment over the Internet
 - make a deticated Ubuntu Linux Server (latest version can be downloaded) here - [download](https://ubuntu.com/download/server)
-- go via the SSH-protocol to your local linux webserver and install the lastest Apache2 webserver [download](https://httpd.apache.org/download.cgi) or use the 'sudo apt install apache2' command.
+- go via the SSH-protocol to your local linux webserver and install the lastest Apache2 webserver [download](https://httpd.apache.org/download.cgi) or use the `sudo apt install apache2` command.
-- Make sure that apache2 services is running on the local server! check whit command 'sudo systemctl status apache2'
+- Make sure that apache2 services is running on the local server! check whit command `sudo systemctl status apache2`
 - go 'www' directory and copy via the SCP-protocol a copy of github repository into the your local 'www' directory.
 - a detailed step by step guide: How To Download GitHud Repo, can be found [here](https://www.gitkraken.com/learn/git/github-download#how-to-download-a-github-repository)
 - make sure that 'index.html' file and the corresponding directory hierachy is present in this directory 'www'
-- restart the apache2 service (reload webserver) 'sudo systemctl restart apache2'
+- restart the apache2 service (reload webserver) `sudo systemctl restart apache2`
 - goto your browers and type the specific IP-address or domain-name of your web-server and access the web page.
 - If everything goes well and routed correctly to your network, the website is now published on the internet.